openshift/pagerduty-short-circuiter/README.md

 ### Option 1: Install binary

-Build and copy `pdcli` to your $GOPATH/bin:
+Build and copy `kite` to your $GOPATH/bin:

 ```
 $ make install
 ```
 ### Option 2: Build from source

-This command will build the PagerDuty CLI binary, named `pdcli`.
+This command will build the PagerDuty CLI binary, named `kite`.
 This binary will be created in the root of your project folder.

 ```
 $ make build